-Hi, Georgie here.
-In today's episode, I interviewed Dr. Jacqueline Tolentino, of Parsley Health.
-She specializes in hormone optimization.
-The reason I wanted to speak with her is, as you all know from the podcast, having hormones balanced is extremely critical because when they're not in balance, we deal with a lot of frustrating and often debilitating symptoms and conditions.
+Dr. Jacqueline Tolentino, of Parsley Health. specializes in hormone optimization.
+Having hormones balanced is extremely critical because when they're not in balance, we deal with a lot of frustrating and often debilitating symptoms and conditions.

-I really wanted to get to the bottom of how a woman, if she's suffering from specific symptoms, or has a condition that's been diagnosed, but it's really difficult to treat, how does she approach a clinician to be successfully treated, whether it's the symptoms, the condition, or both.
-This episode evolved in such a special way, and I'm really excited to share it with each of you.
+We get to the bottom of how a woman, if she's suffering from specific symptoms, or has a condition that's been diagnosed, but it's really difficult to treat, how does she approach a clinician to be successfully treated, whether it's the symptoms, the condition, or both.

 Women tend to do research based on symptoms unless they're already diagnosed with a condition.
 So I have found even when I'm engaging with the consumer, if I say, for example, “Tell me your greatest concern around your hormones,” silence.
 However, if I ask, “What's your greatest complaint,” and I post an Instagram poll, where you can only do an A or B….”Is it your low libido or lack of sleep?”
 People will respond because they get that.
 It's familiar.